Jeffersonszn43/Otto-LC-Project/README.md

 #### Otto LC Max Movement Software:

+##### The Otto LC Max showcase program was created to showcase all of the movements, dancing, and emotions that the robot is capable of doing.

 ## Hardware Compatibility

 ##### The software we created for both parts of the project was designed to work on the Microcontrollers below: